Cheri2/FangameResources/general/Troubleshooting.md

 * dbghelper also fixes input lags of some fangames!
 It's highly recommended to use it on every fangame you download.
 ## I minimized the game while it's fullscreen, and I can't find it on task bar.
 * Find the game on taskmgr, then either kill or maximize the window.
+## Windows defender / Avast / etc detects fangames as viruses!
+* Fangames are usually made by individuals, which means they don't have code signs so they are suspicious to antiviruses.
+* Most fangames on wiki or DF should be safe anyways because they check for viruses.
+* Also for makers, please don't use single executable for gms1.4 game!
+It increases chance of false positive by a lot!